Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ---
 layout: ../../layouts/ProjectPostLayout.astro
 title: 'Gameok'
-description: 'React video game library of the games you cherish'
+description: 'A video game library of the games you cherish'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'